HD video, 5.1 audio, 16 minutes, 2013

 Exploring the material and sonic by-products of communication, Leber and Chesworth punctuate the work with typesetting, telex, relay mechanisms of a pre-digital telephone exchange, morse code and the sound of a voice struggling to speak.

-The Documentary Take, CCP Centre for Contemporary Photography, Melbourne (2016), Melbourne Now, National Gallery of Victoria, Melbourne (2013-14), Gold Coast Art Prize, Gold Coast City Gallery (winner, 2014), Screengrab6 International Media Arts Award (winner, 2014) and Melbourne Art Fair video program (2014).
-A parallel exhibition of photographs from We Are Printers Too was exhibited at Fehily Contemporary, Melbourne (2014).
+The Score, Ian Potter Museum of Art, Melbourne, Australia (2017); National Gallery of Victoria collection (2017); The Documentary Take, CCP Centre for Contemporary Photography, Melbourne (2016); Melbourne Now, National Gallery of Victoria, Melbourne (2013-14); Gold Coast Art Prize, Gold Coast City Gallery (2014); Screengrab6 International Media Arts Award (2014); and Melbourne Art Fair video program (2014).
+An exhibition of photographs from We Are Printers Too was exhibited at Fehily Contemporary, Melbourne (2014).
 National Gallery of Victoria collection and Gold Coast Arts Centre collection.

 Performers: Leah Scholes, Zela Papageorgiou, Matthew Horsley, Alice Hui-Sheng Chang, Sven Topp and Dennis Witcombe.